Last updated on August 24th, 2023 at 11:10 amJump to Recipe

 Can I cook dumplings separately?

 Sure!
-You can actually use these homemade dumplings as a side dish.
+You can use these homemade dumplings as a side dish.
 Just use the broth to cook the dumplings.

 However, I highly suggest you cook them along with casserole.
 The dumplings absorb all those flavors.
 They also add a nice texture and balance out the creaminess.

-What to serve with Chicken and Dumplings Casserole?
+What to serve with this delicious recipe?